MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -InternalSMTPServers
-!!!
-Exchange Server 2010

-The InternalSMTPServers parameter specifies a list of internal SMTP server IP addresses or IP address ranges that should be ignored by Sender ID and connection filtering.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The InternalSMTPServers parameter specifies a list of internal SMTP server IP addresses or IP address ranges that should be ignored by Sender ID and connection filtering.